RGLab/scamp/README.md

 The `scamp` package implements the SCAMP algorithm described in [Selective Clustering Annotated using Modes of Projections](https://arxiv.org/abs/1807.10328).

+The version implemented on branch "master" is designed to interoperate with the [FAUST](https://github.com/RGLab/FAUST) algorithm.

+The version implemented on branch "arxiv" is designed to reproduce experiments described in the arXiv manuscript.

 ## Installation

 Currently `scamp` must be installed from its source.